-Uses evaluation to understand what they need to do to improve & that all artists do this. fairly appraise their own work and understand how to improve it, accepting criticism of other pupils.
+Uses evaluation to understand what they need to do to improve & that all artists do this. to understand what they need to do to improve & that all artists do this. do to improve & that all artists do this.
+Pupils should try to fairly appraise their own work and understand how to improve it, accepting criticism of other pupils.
 Know that the creative process often leaves us with a lot of doubt, anxiety and uncertainty.
 Make careful and considerate judgments about own & others work without comparing their own work to that of others.
 Uses evaluation to understand what they need to do to improve & that all artists do this.